Paper Clay Techniques

 Working with Paper Clay is fun and easy – and the resulting pieces are not as fragile as you might imagine…once coated with Triple Thick, these pieces have the look, feel and sturdiness of Polymer Clay – without the need to bake!

-I hope that you have found this Outlaw Technique useful – it can be applied to many different surfaces – working with the Embossed Paper Clay while it is still damp gives you endless flexibility of design!
+I hope that you have found these Paper Clay Techniques useful – it can be applied to many different surfaces – working with the Embossed Paper Clay while it is still damp gives you endless flexibility in design!
+You might also like the Easy Paper Clay Recipe HERE.

 Thank you for visiting The Graphics Fairy today!